GCuser99/tbXLLerator/README.md

 ## Limitations

-This has not yet tested on a 32-bit version of Excel.
+This has not yet been tested on a 32-bit version of Excel.

 ---